steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Project+Generator.md

   - on macOS: **Xcode**
 - **CMake Platform**: you could here define which target platform should be used, i.e x64 or ARM64

-Once all information is setup, you could click on **Create**, a script will create and **CMake** will be used and the chosen IDE will be opened.
+Once all information is set up, you could click on **Create**, a script will create and **CMake** will be used and the chosen IDE will be opened.
 In the bottom area the script output is displayed, you have the possibility to copy it by using the dedicated button: **Copy Script Output To Clipboard**.

 **Example of script Output**